How Liverpool responded to their 8 heaviest defeats under Jurgen Klopp

 Barcelona 3-0 Liverpool (May 2019)

-After looking all but certain to exit the Champions League at the semi-final stage after a suffering a Lionel Messi masterclass at the Camp Nou, Liverpool dusted themselves off the following weekend to beat Newcastle United 3-2 with a late Divock Origi winner, keeping the pressure on Man City at the top of the table.
+After looking all but certain to exit the Champions League at the semi-final stage after suffering a Lionel Messi masterclass at the Camp Nou, Liverpool dusted themselves off the following weekend to beat Newcastle United 3-2 with a late Divock Origi winner, keeping the pressure on Man City at the top of the table.

 And then came that second leg.
 Corner taken quickly…